the-teachingRSE-project/competencies/competencies.md

 Instead, it summarises the discussions with and between workshop participants at different levels of academic progression on what they would have liked to learn at an earlier stage or know before starting their current position.
 While individuals already work at implementing some of these changes and teaching these skills it has not yet reached a systemic level.

-The text is organised along the academic progression path (Bachelor, Master, PhD, Postdoc, PI/Professor).
+The text is organised along the academic progression path (bachelor's degree, master's degree, PhD, Postdoc, PI/Professor).
 Since each level is based on the previous levels we presume that the skills and competencies at each level also encompass those of the previous levels.
 Due to the broad need throughout academic specialisations, the described levels serve as a baseline and certain fields will require higher SE skill levels as development is a large part of their actual research.

-#### Bachelor
+#### Bachelor's Level

 Students at undergraduate level mostly consume science/knowledge.
 During their studies they should also learn about the existence of digital tools and structures.